FlowFuse/node-red-dashboard/docs/getting-started.md

 This is the pattern that the original Node-RED Dashboard utilized.
 In this pattern, all users of the Dashboard will see the same data.
 Data that populates a widget is generally driven by a piece of hardware or general-purpose API call.

-When a user goes to visit a Dashboard, we'll see that the data was already populated, and will display to every user.
-Note that if you have interactive elements, e.g. a slider linked to a chart, then one user moving the slider will draw data to the chart of every other user's Dashboards too.
+When a user goes to visit a Dashboard, the widgets will load their respective state, and will display it to every user.

+An example of this is that if you have interactive elements, e.g. a slider linked to a chart, then one user moving the slider will draw data to the chart of every other user's Dashboards too.

 ### Client-Driven Data